harshnagoriya/harshnagoriya/README.md

 <!--
 **harshnagoriya/harshnagoriya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 Myself Harsh Nagoriya.
 I'm interested in the intersection of Data Science (Machine Learning) + Psychology (Mental Health).
-My area of interest is ML/DS and AI.
+My areas of interest are ML/DS and AI.
 I am proficient in Data Structures and Algorithms.
 I have worked on many cutting edge technologies which include Angular, Bootstrap, Jquery, Machine Learning, Deep Learning, Computer Vision, Image Processing, Cloud Computing, Flask, Docker, and many more.
-I am always eager to hone my skills.
+I am always eager to hone my skills learning new things.

 - 🔭 I’m currently working on intersection of Data Science and Psychology.
 - 🌱 I’m currently learning industrial IoT and ML practices.